ouspg/ouspg-open/README.md

  * Back at the *the Square - Teamwork Area* at the [Tellus Innovation Arena](http://www.oulu.fi/tellusarena/).
  * Latest news from and brainstorming with the [libfuzzerfication](https://github.com/ouspg/libfuzzerfication/) team:
-  * Team reduces [`ouspg/libfuzzer-base`](https://hub.docker.com/r/ouspg/libfuzzer-base/) docker image size radically
+  * Team reduces [`ouspg/libfuzzer-base`](https://hub.docker.com/r/ouspg/libfuzzer-base/) docker image size radically.
-  * Ossi Herrala (@oherrala) conducts rocket science experiments in applying libfuzzer to Haskell
+  * Ossi Herrala (@oherrala) conducts rocket science experiments in applying libfuzzer to Haskell.
   * Pauli Huttunen (@WhiteEyeDoll) officially joins as a salaried insurgent and draws up ambitious plans to scale ("vertically") from a stub to a cloud scale fuzzing of that target.
   * Plans to scale ("horizontally") from a stub to a horde of stubs for the myriad of libraries, parsers and decoders out there.
 We need to help developers directly to achieve this.
  * Frenzy of coding and scripting with the [TryTLS](https://github.com/ouspg/trytls/) team:
-  * Team writes test (driver) stub experiments with Python and Lua
+  * Team writes test (driver) stub experiments with Python and Lua.
   * [BadSSL](https://badssl.com) is studied further and used as the initial backend for the test stubs.
   * Codification of the TryTLS backend prototype proceeds.
  * We did a dive into security audits with help of [Katakri](http://formin.fi/public/default.aspx?contentid=328713&contentlan=2&culture=en-US):
   * We used [Aapo audit](https://github.com/ouspg/aapo-audit) as a case study.
   * Battle hardened auditors Mikko Kenttälä (@Turmi0) and Mika Seppänen (@mseppanen) of [Synopsys](http://www.codenomicon.com/) visited us to workshop with us and walk us through Katakri in practice.
-  * Aapo project team is represented by Laura Saukko, Kaarlo Määttä, Matti Suuronen and Ari Vaulo of University of Oulu and Hannu-pekka Heinäjärvi of [Futurice](http://futurice.com).
+  * Aapo project team was represented by Laura Saukko, Kaarlo Määttä, Matti Suuronen and Ari Vaulo of University of Oulu and Hannu-pekka Heinäjärvi of [Futurice](http://futurice.com).
  * Kasper Kyllönen (@nkapu) wraps up the [honeypot push](https://github.com/ouspg/honeypots).
 Docker packaged [Cowrie](https://github.com/micheloosterhof/cowrie) ended up small and neat compared to our few years old Kippo iteration.
 Work was done in 71 man hours out of 60 originally allocated, not bad at all. :)
  * G-BOA (Grand bearded OUSPG Alumni) Erno Kuusela of [Solita](http://www.solita.fi), Ari Kauppi (@kauppi) of Ericsson, Jesse Hulkko (jhulkko) and Jani Huhtala (zaux) with [Kapsi](https://www.kapsi.fi) hat drop in and share ideas and help help all the teams and day's topics.

 ### Tue 2016-06-14 @ Tellus Innovation Arena, Linnanmaa Campus (12-17)